 Combination of alkaline/acid-forming foods

 My diet is naturally more alkaline but has acid-forming foods as well.
-Focus on whole grain, vegetables (of which greens form a huge part; for chlorophyll and oxygenation), quinoa, amaranth, sprouted seeds, fruits, beans, nuts, some sea weeds and spirulina.
-I get my fats from avocado, nuts, coconut and sesame oil (cold pressed) and coconut meat (garri) and grass fed ghee.
+Focus on whole grain, vegetables (of which greens form a huge part for chlorophyll and oxygenation), quinoa, amaranth, sprouted seeds, fruits, beans, nuts, some seaweeds and spirulina.
+I get my fats from avocado, nuts, coconut and sesame oil (cold pressed), coconut meat (garri), and grass-fed ghee.

 Eat enzymes –

-Another secret is to keep the enzymes active in all foods, so focussing on lighter cooking styles.
-Over cooking destroys enzymes and also nutrients Introduce good quality fermentation (in the form of quick pressed salads, pickles [made in brine], miso paste, kanji.
-The recovery post exercise depends a lot on the body’s enzyme levels.
+Another secret is to keep the enzymes active in all foods.
+This can be achieved by focusing on lighter cooking styles.
+Over-cooking destroys enzymes and nutrients.
+Introduce good quality fermentation (in the form of quick-pressed salads, pickles made in brine, miso paste, and kanji).
+The recovery post-exercise depends a lot on the body’s enzyme levels.

 Eat assimilated protein

-I eat natural plant sources of protein with a high pH in the form of sprouts, nuts, seeds and legumes [not over-cooked, as this makes it acid-forming], spirulina, wheat grass, leafy greens.
+I eat natural plant sources of protein with a high pH in the form of sprouts, nuts, seeds and legumes (not over-cooked, as this makes it acid-forming), spirulina, wheat grass, and leafy greens.

 Workout and Eating Tips

-Eat something that will digest fast (as lesser time is expended during the workout on digestion) and something that will burn fast like dates (simple carbohydrate heads to your liver for instant energy), also fruit sugars are good.
+Eat something that will digest fast (so that less time is expended during the workout on digestion) and something that will burn fast, like dates (simple carbohydrates head to your liver for instant energy).
+Fruit sugars are also good.

-Post-workout your snack should have some good fat, some protein and a little simple carbohydrate.
+Your post-workout snack should include some good fat, protein, and simple carbohydrates.
 I focus on a greens smoothie with ½ an apple [fruit sugars], spirulina (for protein) and some nuts for good fats.
-Also liquid here which helps the blood move freely to transport its nutrients – as post a workout blood is anyways working to clear out toxins and lactic acid build-up.
+Also, liquid helps the blood move freely to transport its nutrients– as post a workout, blood is anyway working to clear out toxins and lactic acid build-up.